01-edu/public/subjects/introduction/README.md

 Videos designed to give **hints** are assigned to each quest.
 It is strongly suggested to watch them as you go.

-There is subtitles available in French and English.
+There are subtitles available in French and English.